 To assemble the mini-journal, fold the pages in half and stack them on top of each other with the wrap-around cover underneath.

 Once the pages and the cover are assembled, stitch them together down the center using a pamphlet stitch.
 I accidentally cut the fabric pieces too short lengthwise, so I adjusted the position before I sewed the journal together.

 To finish, wrap the cover around and wind the ribbon around the button to keep it closed.

 Once the journal is sewn together you can embellish the pages using small fabric collages which I glued onto the pages.
+Alternatively you could use images or even your favorite quotations.
 I used hand-dyed fabrics that looked aged and old together with other types of embellishments such as small rusty objects, buttons and images.

 Ancient Earth Journal Online Class

 I had so much fun making these little journals that I was inspired to go on and create the Ancient Earth Online Class which includes techniques for making a journal with rusted pages made using paints and textures, as well as a comprehensive course on rust dyeing fabrics and fibers and small metal objects.